Dracula Has Risen from the Grave: Production

 This Hammer Dracula production was shot at Pinewood Studios situated in Iver Heath, Buckinghamshire.
 Missing are the approach road, coach path and moat seen in front of Castle Dracula in Dracula (1958) and Dracula: Prince of Darkness (1966).
 Those films were made at Bray Studios.

 The film was photographed by Arthur Grant using colored filters belonging to director Freddie Francis, also a cameraman, who used them when photographing The Innocents (1961).
 Whenever Dracula (or his castle) is in a scene, the frame edges are tinged crimson, amber and yellow.
 Initially Terence Fisher was to direct the film, but dropped out after breaking his leg in an automobile accident; Freddie Francis stepped in.

+All of Ewan Hooper's dialogue is dubbed.

 Release

-Censorship

 In Australia, the film was the first Hammer Dracula to be passed by the censors; the previous films Dracula and Dracula: Prince of Darkness were banned.
 The film was slightly censored and ran for a three-week season at Sydney's Capitol theater in January 1970.

+Reception

-Critical reception
+Critical

+The Monthly Film Bulletin wrote: "The good news of the risen Count and the sight of the familiar hearse speeding by night through the Transylvanian woods will once more rally the faithful perhaps, but they may find this new adventure rather short on shock sequences.
+There is, though, a nice gory opening (Dracula impaled like a butterfly on a large gilt cross) and a suitably horrific finale (a bleeding corpse hanging upside-down from a church bell), and Freddie Francis has managed a few pleasing colour compositions.
+Connoisseurs will notice that the film is considerably more explicit than usual in revealing the sexual basis of the vampire legend.
+For the rest, Christopher Lee is his customary suave self as Dracula, but the acting honours really go to Barbara Ewing as the jealous Zena, who dies with an expression of triumphant and satisfied lust frozen on her face."

-Howard Thompson of The New York Times wrote, "Dracula Has Risen From The Grave.
+Howard Thompson of The New York Times wrote: "Dracula Has Risen From The Grave.
 Yes, again.
-And judging by this junky British film in color—asplatter with catchup or paint or whatever, to simulate the Count's favorite color—he can descend again."
+And judging by this junky British film in color – asplatter with catchup or paint or whatever, to simulate the Count's favorite color – he can descend again."

 Variety called the film "a tired episode," adding, "The story's slight, the horror and the bloodcurdling essential to these pix is minimal and even Dracula himself appears bored at being resurrected yet again."
-The Monthly Film Bulletin of the UK was somewhat more positive, writing that the film was "rather short on shock sequences" but had "a nice gory opening" and "a suitably horrific finale."
-Audiences in both Britain and the U.S. applauded the movie, which became Hammer's highest-grossing film.

 The Hammer Story: The Authorised History of Hammer Films called the film "a minor triumph of style over content", writing that the film "succeeds by virtue of Francis' adventurous direction".

 On Rotten Tomatoes the film has an approval rating of 80% based on reviews from 15 critics.

+Box office

+It became Hammer's highest-grossing film.

+Under Reception, the opening and finale are reversed.